WalckR/EcoInf2025/README.md

 Analysis presented here have been performed using the Jupyter notebook programed in Python language.

 !!
 Please note: this repository contains the scripts used to run the actual analysis presented in the manuscript.
-Since the time of publication, code aspects may have changed and thus some of these scripts could create errors that did not originally occur.
+Since the time of publication, some aspects may have changed and thus some of these scripts could create errors that did not originally occur.
+!!
+Please note: figures 1, 2, 3 and 4 of the article are not provided here because generated mannually using ESRI ArcGIS Pro and Microsoft PowerPoint.

 # Here are the steps to follow: